 The stroke risk in children is highest during the first several weeks before and after birth.
 Doctors refer to these strokes as perinatal strokes.
 Most perinatal strokes are caused by blood clots.

 The most frequent symptom of perinatal stroke are recurrent seizures within the first three days after birth.
 These are usually identified quickly, and treatment often begins right away.

 Unfortunately, roughly forty percent of infants with early stroke do not display any initial symptoms.
 This means that the stroke is only identified as the child grows and developmental delays become visible.

-Side Effects of Pediatric Strokes
+Secondary Effects of Pediatric Strokes